 World Animal Day

-Every 4th of October, World Animal Day raises awareness about the status of animals with the hope of improving welfare standards globally.
+World Animal Day raises awareness about the status of animals with the hope of improving welfare standards globally.
 This is a day where the international community can come together for a joint cause and organise educational events to celebrate animals.
 The beauty of this day is that it is being embraced across the globe, irrespective of nationality, religion, faith or political ideology.
 This demonstrates the diverse and unique ways that this celebration can occur.

 To join the festivities, students in the Australian Capital Territory, New South Wales, Queensland, Victoria and Western Australia can immerse themselves in the teachings of traditional Chinese Lion Dance.
 This consists of learning about the history and symbolism of the Lion Dance, a rich art form that originated in the 12th century.
 Through this program, students will develop a deeper appreciation for animals and the way that we can embrace animal spirit through cultural practices and rituals.